SPINE and FUNCTION

 “People can see the premature wear and tear on their car tyres that occurs if the wheels are misaligned, yet the same holds true for the human body if the spine is misaligned ”, Robert Blaich D.C.

 Are you in a state of premature wear and tear?
 Are you treating your spine with the care it so rightly deserves?
 Or do you only think about your spine only when it’s giving you problems?
 The spine is the tail of the brain.
 It is is the delivery conduit for the vital force of nerve energy required by each and every area of your body to optimally perform its essential function/s.
 When the nerve force of the spine is compromised in any particular location, you have a prescription for the disease process.

 2 Major Functions of the Spine:

-- The spine protects the central nervous system.
+- The spine houses and protects the central nervous system

-When your spine is correctly aligned, the entire body is in balance and the central nervous system is best able to facilitate accurate and efficient communication between the body and brain.
+When your spine is correctly aligned, the entire body is in balance and the central nervous system is best able to facilitate accurate and efficient communication between all areas of the body and brain.

 These are just a few of the symptoms that result from poor spinal alignment:

 - Joint Pain